galetaire/spahousing/pages/posts/sales.md

 - If the number of sales exceeds the upper limit, it implies that the situation corresponds to a **bubble**, e.g. 2004 - 2007.
 - If the number of sales is below the lower limit, it implies that there is a **depression**, e.g. 2011 - 2014.
-- If the number of sales is in between the two ceilings, it implies that the market is in an **optimal zone**.
+- If the number of sales is in between the two ceilings, it implies that the market is near an **optimal zone**.

 # (b) Quarterly evolution of home sales